 Kids using their imagination with nature play simply warms my heart.

 It’s starting to warm up where we live and we’re already getting those really hot summer days.
 This is encouraging my children to spend more time in the garden as the sun starts to go down and the garden goes into the shade.
-My children have always loved camping and their favourite game at the moment is to set up their ‘camp’ in our garden.
+My children have always loved

 The other day the children decided they wanted to build a fire outside their camp.
 We wandered down to the local park and enjoyed finding appropriate sticks and kindling.
 Because we needed to make flames for our fire we searched for inspiration within nature on how we could do this.
 My daughter saw a branch that the cockatoos must have broken from the tree.
 It still had lots of leaves on it and she decided this would be a perfect way of making the flames for the fire.
 We collected a few of these and headed home.